home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 5. Save the changes and in the top right corner, select **Install**.
    - Depending on your environment, the installation process can take a while.
-   - On Home Assistant Green, for example, it takes about 45 minutes.
-7. Once the installation is complete, you can see the new image on the S3-BOX.
+   - On Home Assistant Green, for example, it takes about 45 minutes.86.
+Once the installation is complete, you can see the new image on the S3-BOX.
-   - Now, speak a command to test the new setting.
+6.  - Now, speak a command to test the new setting.
 For example, *OK Nabu, turn on the light*.

 ## Related topics